How the Torque TANK™ Supports Knee Health

 • Elevation: Rest with the knee propped higher than the heart.

-Additional treatment options include6:
+Additional treatment options include(6):

 • Non-steroidal anti-inflammatory drugs (NSAIDs): Such as ibuprofen